 3. “Believe” by Cher

 “Believe” is an upbeat song by Cher which brings excitement with that nostalgic feel of the 90s every time you play it.
 This is one of the easiest karaoke songs because Cher’s distinctive contralto voice makes it manageable to sing an upbeat tune.
-This song utilizes a deep voice with a steady phase and you are likely to get some great responses from your audience because the tune is very recognizable.
+It utilizes a deep voice with a steady phase and you are likely to get some great responses from your audience because the tune is very recognizable.

 4. “Royals” by Lorde